Genokarma/tutorials/docs/modules/galaxy/index.md

 - Login, and refresh the page.

+- Each time you use this Galaxy server, log in to see your data and histories.
+- You have [amount of storage]
+- Your data will stay stored for [amount of time.]
+- If you are using a different Galaxy server, you would need to register/log in to that server.

+## Upload a file

+from Zenodo

+## Use a tool

+## View results

+## Import some data

+change the file name
+change the file type
+Use a tool
+View results

+## Import a history

+add a simple history to Galaxy Au import

+Use a tool

+View results

+## Look at all your histories

+create a new history
+you can drag files between histories drag some files in back to main page with "Analyze data"

+## What's next

+try:
+- MB Galaxy intro tutorial [needs updating for Galaxy-Au]

+## Move this stuff:

+[move this stuff below into the relevant individual workshops, to import a history for each of them: ]

 ## Import a shared history

-For Galaxy-mel/Galaxy-qld users, import the following history:
+For Galaxy-Australia users, import the following history:

+[add this history to Galaxy-Au]

 * In Galaxy, go to the top menu bar
 * Click on <ss>Shared Data</ss>

 * From the drop down menu, click on <ss>Histories</ss>

+[update image]

 <img src="images/shared_data.png" alt="Drawing" style="width: 500px;"/>

 * From the list of Published Histories, click <fn>Genomics-workshop</ss>

+[update or re-name this history as appropriate] [update image]

 ![published histories](images/hist.png)

 * In the top right, click on <ss>Import history</ss>

 <img src="images/import.png" alt="Drawing" style="width: 400px;"/>

 * This history will now be in your "Current history" - the right hand pane in Galaxy.
 * There should be six files.
 (The number in front of the file name is not important.)

+[update image]

 <img src="images/currenthist.png" alt="Drawing" style="width: 300px;"/>

 * We will use these files for the Genomics Workshop.
 For additional ways to import histories, see below.

 ## How to use Galaxy

 * Available tools are in the left hand panel.
 Find the tool you want or use the search bar at the top of the tools.

 * Click on the tool you want to use.

 * The tool interface will appear in the centre Galaxy panel.
 Check the settings.

 * Click <ss>Execute</ss>.

 * When the tool has finished, output file(s) will appear at the top of your "Current History" in the right hand panel.

 * Click on the eye icon next to a file to view it.

 * To access older histories, use the button at the top right of the History panel.